ohcnetwork/02-journal/README.md

-# Coronasafe Journal
+# Coronasafe O2 Journal

-A web application to aid users in generating their route maps.
+A fork of [Coronasafe Journal](https://github.com/coronasafe/journal) project.

+Track movement of Oxygen cylinders.

 Build with Rails and React ❤️